 St. Moritz is also an excellent place for some shopping (if you can afford it!).
 Don’t miss a peek into the delightfully stylish Faoro which doubles as a shop and a cafe.
 Cashmere is the name of the game at Lamm, which has both modern and traditional sweater designs for men and women.

-To save yourself (a little) cash, make a DIY cheese plate at Pur Alps who will also load you up with amazing jams and crackers.
-For a more sophisticated snack and drink, pop into the Kulm Country Club which has incredible interior design, mixing vintage and modern aesthetics impeccably.
+To save yourself (a little) cash, make a DIY cheese plate at Pur Alps who also supply amazing jams and crackers.
+For a more sophisticated snack, pop into the Kulm Country Club which has incredible interior design, mixing vintage and modern aesthetics impeccably.
 If you want to sample my favorite swiss chocolate brand, sample and buy one of the many barks or truffles at Läderach.

 Day 7 + 8: Jungfrau (Interlakken) Region

 The Jungfrau region is one of the prettiest in all of the Alps, home to gorgeous alpine lakes, majestic mountains, and high-altitude waterfalls.
 If you take the slightly longer 4 hour drive (vs 3.25 hrs) from St Moritz to Interlakken via route 13 and route 2, you will be treated to some of the most incredible Swiss Alps scenery imaginable.
 Through tunnels and small mountain towns, you’ll have vista after mind-blowing vista.
 It is well worth the extra 45 minutes in the car!